Learning quantum many-body systems from a few copies: Introduction

-It is in turn natural to design tomographic procedures that can take advantage of the fact that we only wish to approximate such observables, instead of demanding a recovery in trace distance.
-For instance, the overlapping tomography or classical shadows methods of~\cite{Huang2020,cotler2020quantum,jena_pauli_2019,crawford_efficient_2020} allow for approximately learning all $k$-local reduced density matrices of an $n$-qubit state with failure probability $\delta$ using $\cO(e^{ck}k\log(n\delta^{-1})\epsilon^{-2})$ copies without imposing any assumptions on the locality of the underlying state.
+It is, in turn, desirable to design tomographic procedures that can take advantage of the fact that we wish to only approximate quasi-local observables, instead of demanding a recovery in trace distance.
+And some methods in the literature take advantage of that.
+For instance, the overlapping tomography or classical shadows methods of~\cite{Huang2020,cotler2020quantum,jena_pauli_2019,crawford_efficient_2020} allow for approximately learning all $k$-local reduced density matrices of an $n$-qubit state with failure probability $\delta$ using $\cO(e^{ck}k\log(n\delta^{-1})\epsilon^{-2})$ copies without imposing any assumptions on the underlying state.
 This constitutes an exponential improvement in the system size compared to the previously mentioned many-body setting at the expense of an undesirable exponential dependency in the locality of the observables.
-Unfortunately, without making any assumptions on the underlying states, this exponential scaling is also unavoidable~\cite{Huang2020}.

-In light of the previous discussion, it is natural to ask if, combining the stronger structural assumptions required for many-body tomography with techniques like classical shadows, it is possible to obtain the best of the two worlds: a sample complexity that is logarithmic in system size and polynomial in the locality of the observables we wish to estimate.
+In light of the previous discussion, it is natural to ask the guiding question of our work: \emph{is it possible to devise a tomography protocol that has a sample complexity that is logarithmic in system size and polynomial in the locality of the observables we wish to estimate?}